 Remembering the lost workers

-The Friends of Wainsgate are in the process of planning an important and beautiful new place of remembrance to the many people who lost their lives as a consequence of their work.
+Wainsgate Chapel is in the process of planning an important and beautiful new garden.
+A place of remembrance to the many people who lost their lives as a consequence of their work.

 The new garden at Wainsgate will be dedicated to the lives of the mill workers; the factory workers; the farm workers; the labourers; and all the front line workers who lost their lives during the covid pandemic.